 “We have a long way to go to reach heart-healthy lives for all Missourians,” Dohrmann said.
 “It’s important for everyone.
 If patients improve one thing, I can show them how much their risk is reduced.”

 MU Health Care is actively working to prevent cardiovascular disease, the No. 1 killer in Missouri and nationwide, through education and heart health screenings like the one Mudrick attended last year.
 It is offering a free screening from 7-10 a.m.
 Saturday, Feb.
-29, at the ARC.
-Heart specialists will conduct the following screenings to help patients understand their risk for heart problems:
+26, 2022 at the ARC.
+We’ll have a variety of experts to speak with, booths to explore and multiple heart health screenings.
+Free screenings include:

 - Body mass index